- 157 hp Power

 The Multistrada 1260 Enduro and Multistrada 950 S sweep through the curves, always taking them sideways on the dirt roads that criss-cross the jungle.
 We've freed the high-performance chassis from the electronic controls so we could have some fun.
 The tracks are wide, and we travel side by side at times to avoid dust.

 It's Australia.
-Our journey continues, standing on the footpegs of the Ducati bikes that run fast and safe, sometimes standing for dozens of kilometres.
+Our journey continues, standing on the footpegs of the Ducati bikes that run fast and safe, sometimes standing for dozens of miles.

 Next we head south into the heart of the Australian outback, towards Mount Isa.
 The temperature rises above 40°C and our water supply becomes vital.
 The spaces are immense, and several hundred kilometres of absolute nothing separate one group of houses from another.
 We're on red clay trails, long, wide, endless.